 The financial statements were prepared in accordance with Governmental Accounting Standards Board ("GASB") Statements related to the Financial Reporting Unit, which establishes standards for defining and reporting on the financial reporting entity.
 Under the provisions of those standards, the definition of the financial reporting entity is based upon the concept that elected officials are accountable to their constituents for their actions.
 One of the objectives of financial reporting is to provide users of financial statements with a basis for assessing the accountability of the elected officials.
-The financial reporting entity consists of the District organizations for which the District is considered to be financially accountable and other organizations for which the nature and significance of their relationship with the District are such that, if excluded, the financial statements of the District would be considered incomplete or misleading.
-The District is financially accountable for a component unit if it appoints a voting majority of the organization's governing board and it is able to impose its will on that organization or there is a potential for the organization to provide specific financial benefits to, or impose specific financial burdens on, the District, or the District has operational responsibility on the organization.
+The financial reporting entity consists of the District organizations for which the District is considered to be financially accountable and other organizations for which the District would be considered incomplete or misleading.
+The District is financially accountable for a component unit if it appoints a voting majority of the organization to provide specific financial benefits to, or impose specific financial burdens on, the District, or the District has operational responsibility on the organization.
 Based upon the application of these criteria, there were no entities that met the criteria described above.
 Therefore, the financial statements include only the operations of the District.